popeadam/Kometa/docs/defaults/overlays/studio.md

 ### Bigger Style

-Below is a screenshot of the alternative White (`bigger`) style which can be set via the `style` template variable.
+Below is a screenshot of the alternative White (`bigger`) style which can be set via the `style` Template Variable.

 ![](images/studio_bigger.jpg)